 Introduction

-This document specifies an implementation profile for exchange of sign requests and responses using the OASIS DSS protocol [DSS], enhanced by the Eid2 DSS Extensions for SAML based Central Signing service [Eid2-DSS].
+This document specifies an implementation profile for exchange of sign requests and responses using the OASIS DSS protocol [DSS], enhanced by the DSS Extensions for Federated Central Signing Services [DSS-Ext].

 Section 2 defines the sign request and response messages and section 3 defines the transport of these messages using HTTP POST.